TheMikerik/TheMikerik/README.md

 ### Scanit
 - An on-demand 3D Scanner app for **[IngCorporation](http://www.ingcorporation.cz)** as my final project for my bachelor's thesis.
-- STACK: Swift, Python, OpenCV
+- STACK: Flutter, Swift, Python, OpenCV

 [Pomakspo](https://github.com/TheMikerik/Pomakspo)
 - A gamified fitness app built for a client.
 It features GPS tracking, leaderboards, and paid challenges — 100% of the proceeds from these go directly to charity, with no profit taken.